The Robin Hood Trilogy will include the following titles:

 I write in a straightforward, expository style, with a minimum of descriptive elements and metaphorical flourishes.
 I am good at explaining things, organizing ideas, and creating natural sounding dialogue.

 My writing is characterized by lush romanticism and passionate lyricism.
 I love to create metaphors and descriptions which excite the imagination of the reader in a vivid and dramatic way.

 In some respects, Olivia’s words are the emotional heart of the story, and my words represent the rational intellect.
-Of course, it’s not quite that cut-and-dried, but it is one way to describe how two people with such different styles have come together to create Robin Hood’s Dawn and Robin Hood’s Widow, and Robin Hood's Return.
+Of course, it’s not quite that cut-and-dried, but it is one way to describe how two people with such different styles have come together to create Robin Hood’s Dawn, Robin Hood’s Widow, and Robin Hood's Return.